 New research suggests that damage from pollution occurs before we are born.
 Air pollution exposure is related to the early aging of the DNA in utero, aging before we are born.

-The best way to avoid inhaled pollutants and chemicals: spend time away from heavy traffic and fumes as much as possible.
+The best way to avoid inhaling pollutants and chemicals: spend time away from heavy traffic and fumes as much as possible.
 Take your days off in parks and fresh air places like hikes.

 Detox Foods for Lung Health